MuhammadSaad897423/go-openai/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior, including any relevant code snippets.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen and updated.

 **Screenshots/Logs**
 If applicable, add screenshots to help explain your problem.
 For non-graphical issues, please provide any relevant logs or stack traces.